New Zealand Sub-Antarctic Islands

 Low Concern

 The site contains five geographically isolated but linked island groups containing a unique assemblage of wildlife and plants.
-While there has been a legacy of past human impact on many of the larger islands including fire, introduced mammals and non-native plants, many of the smaller islands remain near pristine and provide breeding sites for a wide range of seabirds and marine mammals, many of which breed nowhere else.
+While there has been a legacy of past human impact on many of the larger islands including fire, introduced mammals and non-native plants, many of the smaller islands remain near pristine and provide breeding sites for a wide range of seabirds and marine mammals, many of which are endemic.
 Due to a sustained history of effective management, including the removal of introduced mammals and tight visitor controls, many of the islands are slowly recovering.
-Several marine based species including albatross, penguins and sea lions have seen significant drops in their populations, which is particularly critical due to the prolonged breeding cycle of some species.
-A number of breeding sites for some of these species are showing increased but without monitoring across all areas within the World Heritage site the overall trend is difficult to determine.
-Many of the threats impacting these species occur outside the site and are beyond the control of the management agency but highlight the importance of protection within the boundaries of the site.
-Based on current information the values of the World Heritage site are all in an overall good state and appear to be stable.
+Nevertheless, some marine based species including albatrosses, penguins and sea lions have seen significant drops in their populations, which is particularly critical due to the prolonged breeding cycle of some species.
+A number of breeding sites for some of these species are showing population declines and without monitoring across all areas within the World Heritage site the overall trends are difficult to determine.
+Many of the threats impacting these species occur outside the site and are beyond the control of the management agency, for example climate change and commercial fishing by-catch.
+The threat posed from highly pathogenic avian influenza could devastate seabird and marine mammal populations if it were to reach the site.
+The external threats from outside the site highlight the importance of effective protection within the boundaries of the site and continued monitoring.

 Overall THREATS